Street Fighter II: The Animated Movie: Netflix

 As part of their 2008 deal with Starz Entertainment, Netflix made the film available for streaming.
 As of 2022, it is no longer available.

 Street Fighter Anniversary Collector's box

 A Blu-ray release was included with the Street Fighter Anniversary Collector's box set, which was released on September 18, 2012.
-However, the movie is presented in standard definition and contains no nudity.
+However, the film is presented in standard definition and contains no nudity.

 2013 Kaze release

 The film was released with a fresh 16:9 1080p transfer on Blu-ray and as a DVD/Blu combo set in 2013 by Kaze in France with the standalone Blu-ray being distributed in the United Kingdom by Manga UK.
 The release uses stereo audio tracks of the original Japanese track, a French one, and a heavily censored English dub based on the PG-13 cut. (thus lacking the 5.1 mixes included with the 2006 release) but features the full uncut video including the Chun-Li shower scene intact.
 It has optional English and French subtitles and the aspect ratio is 1.85:1.